 Ramp it up

 One of the competition agility course features you might have seen before is doggy ramps.
 Ramps can be great fun for your dog, and also tests their agility!
 You can create your own ramp with old wood and a solid base.
-Some large plywood and a couple of concrete bricks can make a simple ramp for your dog to race up and down.
+Some thick, wide plywood and a couple of concrete bricks can make a simple ramp for your dog to race up and down.
 Always ensure that the ramp is safe, sturdy and can withstand your dogs weight before using it.

-There are many options for creating a tunnel with household items.
+There are many options for creating a dog tunnel with household items.
 Do the kids have play tunnels they've outgrown?
 Or maybe an empty cardboard box which you could cut the ends from?

 If your dog is new to agility training, then tunnels can be daunting.
 When teaching your dog any new trick, the key is to be encouraging!
 Try getting on your hands and knees and go through the tunnel yourself.
 Once your dog sees that the tunnel is not threatening in any way, they will follow suit.
 You could also try placing treats throughout the tunnel to encourage your pup to pass through.

-You can also add weaving obstacles.
+You can also add dog weaving obstacles.
 These are a great way to provide mental and physical stimulation for your dog.
 Plus, this is one of the easiest sections to make at home.

 From orange training cones and excess PVC, to old shoes or a beach bucket - you can use anything to create your weaving course, as long as it is lightweight and won’t fall over whilst your dog is running through.